spgolden/smartcab/write_up.md

 * alpha
 * gamma

 These parameters affect the tradeoff between exploration and explotation, the learning decay rate, and the future discount on rewards, respectively.
 Let's dig into Epsilon.
 This paramater essentially sets the number of times the agent will make a random move, regardless of what it has learned.
 This is important because there may be unexplored states and the agent could get stuck in a local maxima.
 In think, if a random number comes back less than epsilon, than the agent is not greeding but decides to explore.
 Otherwise, he looks for the max score.
+After some experimentation, I lowered epsilon to 0.05 as the agent seems to pick up the rules faster than I originally anticipated, needing less exploration.

 When learning about the world, the agent gathers information every move.
 Early on, he goes from knowing nothing (0) to knowing something - the reward.
 However, as the agent continues to revisit a state, the additional information adds less to his knowledge and is discounted by alpha as a result.
 In this way, we start zeroing in on the expected value instead of constantly jumping from reward to reward - approaching a stable estimate earlier on in the process.